commonbaseapp/zodex/README.md

     properties:
       id:
         type: "literal"
+        values:
-        value: "b"
+          - "b"
 ```

 ## Options

 Both `zerialize` and `dezerialize` accept an options object with the
-same properties.
+same `errors`, `checks`, and `transforms` properties.

-Since Zod does not allow the specification of the names of effects
+Since Zod does not allow the specification of the names of errors, checks and
-(refinements, transforms, and preprocesses), we allow you to supply
+transforms (and preprocesses), we allow you to supply
-as options maps of names to effects so that these can be part of
+as options maps of names to errors/checks/transforms so that these can be part
-serialization and deserialization.
+of serialization and deserialization.
 If none of these options are
-supplied, the effects will be omitted.
+supplied, the errors/checks/transforms will be omitted.

 Properties:

-- `superRefinements` - Map of name to `.superRefine()` functions
+- `errors` - Map of name to `.someType({error: fn})` functions
-- `transforms` - Map of name to `.transform()` functions
+- `checks` - Map of name to `.checks()` functions
-- `preprocesses` - Map of name to `z.preprocess()` functions
+- `transforms` - Map of name to `.transform()` (and `.preprocess`) functions

 ## Use of JSON References